zuplo/docs/docs/overview/index.md

 There are two ways to evaluate Zuplo:

-1. **Online, cloud-hosted experience** - sign in for free at [portal.zuplo.com](http://portal.zuplo.com) and have a gateway live in 20s using our web editor.
+- **Online, cloud-hosted experience** - sign in for free at [portal.zuplo.com](http://portal.zuplo.com) and have a gateway live in 20s using our web editor.

   <CtaButton text="Sign in →" url="https://zuplo.link/38QeWy5" />

-2. **Download Zuplo locally** - install Zuplo on your local machine and edit the source using your preferred IDE.
+- **Download Zuplo locally** - install Zuplo on your local machine and edit the source using your preferred IDE.

    <CtaButton text="Download" url="https://zuplo.link/38I8HfY" />

 For the rest of tutorial, we’ll assume you’re using our web experience (it’s the fastest way to quickly evaluate Zuplo).

-## Step 1 - Sign up at [portal.zuplo.com](http://portal.zuplo.com) and create a project.
+## 1. Sign up at [portal.zuplo.com](http://portal.zuplo.com) and create a project.

 Sign up for your free trial at [portal.zuplo.com](http://portal.zuplo.com).
 Once signed in enter a name for your project (or accept the suggestion) and click Create Project.
 You can connect your project to GitHub if you wish.